 Michael Schramm is a certified IP lawyer at Munich-based IP boutique 2s-ip Schramm Schneider Bertagnoll.
-He is one of the few lawyers in Germany with both a technical (PhD in physics) and legal background.
-He was admitted to the Bar in 1996 and registered as a European patent attorney before the European Patent Office in 2000.
-Dr Schramm has 20 years’ experience in patent litigation; he worked as a lawyer at two major IP firms in Munich before starting his own firm in 2002.
+He is one of the few attorneys at law in Germany with both a technical (PhD in physics) and legal background.
+He was admitted to the Bar in 1996 and registered as a European patent attorney before the EPO in 2000.
+Dr Schramm has more than 20 years’ experience in patent litigation; he worked as a lawyer at two major IP firms in Munich before starting his own firm in 2002.

 Due to his scientific background, Dr Schramm has specific experience and knowledge in areas where a profound understanding of clients’ products and technologies is essential.
-He represents major players in the electronics, automotive, renewable energies and IT industries in patent infringement cases, as well as in validity proceedings before all major patent courts in Germany.
-This includes a range of international cross-border litigation.
-In addition, he supports clients in drafting and negotiating patent licence, R&D and software agreements, as well as in prosecuting IP rights.
+He represents major players in the electronics, automotive, telecommunication, renewable energies and IT industries in patent infringement cases, as well as in validity proceedings before all major patent courts in Germany.
+This includes a range of cross-border litigation.
+In addition, he supports clients in drafting and negotiating patent licence, R&D and software agreements, as well as in due diligence proceedings and in prosecuting IP rights.

-Dr Schramm studied physics (minor subject: computer science) in Erlangen and Berlin and spent time as a scholar at Lawrence Livermore National Laboratory (United States) with a grant from the North Atlantic Treaty Organisation Scientific Affairs Division.
-Parallel to his PhD studies, he studied law in Berlin and Wurzburg (minor subject: comparative law and conflict of laws).
-Before being admitted to the Bar, he gained further patent law experience during internships at the European Patent Office and at a law firm in Washington DC.
+Dr Schramm studied physics (with a minor in computer science) in Erlangen and Berlin, and spent time as a scholar at Lawrence Livermore National Laboratory (United States) with a grant from the North Atlantic Treaty Organisation Scientific Affairs Division.
+In parallel to his PhD studies, he studied law in Berlin and Wurzburg (with a minor in comparative law and conflict of laws).
+Before being admitted to the Bar in Germany, he gained further patent law experience during internships at the EPO and at a law firm in Washington DC.